gamestabled/oot3d_old/README.md

 Run `make setup` to extract all of the necessary materials for building from your rom.

 ## Building
-Place `armcc` and `armasm` in the root directory of the repository.
-The particular versions of `armcc` that will produce a matching rom are still being researched, though armcc v4.0 builds 8xx seem likely.
+Place `armcc` and `armasm` from RVCT4.0 [Build 821] in the root directory of the repository.
+These legacy tools are available for public download from ARM.
+Early research shows that these tools are sufficiently similar to those used to compile the original game.

 Run `make`.

 ## Contributing